jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.calculateActorPositions (millisecond)
 ````

-Update the position of all the Actors at `millisecond`, but do not draw them.
+Update the position of all the `Actor`s at `millisecond`, but do not draw them.

 ### updateInternalState